BEST (& Worst) Things to Do in Oaxaca for Food, Culture & History Lovers

 a bowl of ceviche with a slice of avocado

-Another thing food lovers should do during their stay in the culinary capital of Mexico is to learn how to cook the city’s cuisine by taking a cooking class.
+Another thing food lovers should do during their stay in the culinary capital of Mexico is to learn how to cook Oaxacan cuisine by taking a cooking class.

-After doing a tour of a local market, the chef had each of the 6 students cook different parts of the meal.
-For example, one person chopped the onions while the other person blended the ingredients.
-At the end of the class, we (except for the teacher) all sat down to eat what we made.
+After a local market tour, we prepared the meal together.
+At the end of the class, we (except for the teacher) all sat down to eat what we had made.

-I liked that the chef and teacher, Oscar Carrizosa, asked us what we wanted to cook and followed our requests.
-We made a lot of dishes such as a mole, several different salsas, tamales, a dessert, a ceviche, and soup.
-The food we made turned out to be the best meal I had during my six months in Mexico.
+I liked that the teacher, Oscar Carrizosa, asked us what we wanted to cook and followed our requests.
+We made many dishes, such as a mole, several different salsas, tamales, a dessert, a ceviche, and soup.
+The food we made turned out to be the best meal I had during my time in Mexico.

 13. Stroll Through 20 de Noviembre Market